This post may contain affiliate links. Please see my disclosure policy for details.

 It’s just got to be done!
 A palm tree swing has to be up there on your list.

-Again, there’s so many palm tree swings to choose but my personal favourite was in Dawalella near Unawatuna.
+Again, there are so many palm tree swings to choose but my personal favourite was in Dawalella near Unawatuna.
 It’s so effortlessly picturesque.

 5. Release a baby turtle into the ocean